-- 3.1 This report sets out the 2024/25 draft General Fund Budget including Balancing the Budget (BTB) options, growth bids and pressures.
+- 3.1 This report is an update on the Council's Draft General Fund and Council Tax setting report 2024/25 which was presented to the January 2024 Executive.
+This report sets out the 2024/25 draft General Fund Budget including Balancing the Budget (BTB) options, growth bids and pressures.
 The General Fund Budget forms part of the Council's Budget and Policy Framework.
-Under Article 4 of the Constitution, the Budget includes: the allocation of financial resources to different services and projects; proposed contingency funds; setting the council tax; the council tax support scheme; decisions relating to the control of the Council's borrowing requirement; the control of its capital expenditure; and the setting of virement limits. - As set out in the November 2023 Executive Balancing the Budget report, the 2024/25 budget setting process should be considered against the backdrop of Government grant cuts which total £5.3Million since 2010 which have required the Council to find cumulative savings of £11Million when inflationary costs are also taken into consideration.
-COVID affected the Council's finances during 2020/21-2021/22 (an estimated £4Million cost) as has the cost of living crisis due to higher inflation (estimated £1.4Million impact during 2023/24).
+Under Article 4 of the Constitution, the Budget includes: the allocation of financial resources to different services and projects; proposed contingency funds; setting the council tax; the council tax support scheme; decisions relating to the control of the Council's borrowing requirement; the control of its capital expenditure; and the setting of virement limits. - 3.2 As set out in previous budget reports, the 2024/25 budget setting process is set in the context against the backdrop of Government grant cuts which total £5.3Million since 2010 which have required the Council to find cumulative savings of £14Million when inflationary costs are also taken into consideration.
+COVID affected the Council's finances during 2020/21-2021/22 (an estimated £4Million cost) as has the cost of living crisis due to higher inflation (estimated £1.7Million inflationary pressures for 2023/24).
+The chart below shows that the Councils funding is still £2.5Million lower than it was in 2020/11.
+The CFO does not recommend using grant stream such as New Homes Bonus (NHB) or for that matter business rate gains in their entirety to support core spending.
+The chart below shows how NHB have reduced from over £1Million to £7K in 2024/25.

-3.3 Members will have seen a number of local government journal and national press articles which highlight concerns concerning the local government funding model.
+- 3.3 Members will have seen a number of local government journal and national press articles which highlight concerns concerning the local government funding model.
 The Government has commenced an inquiry on financial distress in local authorities.
 This follows a number of Councils issuing a section 114 notice because they can no longer set a balanced budget for the year.
-The Local Government Association (LGA), District Council Network (DCN) and the County Council's Network (CCN) amongst other organisations have all warned that more Section 114 notices are likely unless the local government funding model is revised to reflect the pressures councils are facing across a range of services.
+The Local Government Association (LGA), District Council Network (DCN) and the County Council's Network (CCN) amongst other organisations have all warned that more Section 114 notices are likely unless the local government funding model is revised to reflect the pressures councils are facing across a range of services. - 3.4 A survey by the District Councils' Network (DCN), published 24 October 2023 revealed that 52% of respondents do not expect to be able to balance their budget in 2024/25 without needing to draw on reserves, with a further 24% unsure of their positions.
+The DCN predicted that authorities face a total budget deficit of £550m in 2023/24 and £610m in 2024/25.
+The DCN stated that Councils also anticipate making savings amounting to 9% of their budgets which are likely to affect service provision.
+Elizabeth Dennis, the DCN's finance spokesperson, said: "Unless we receive a realistic financial settlement and the financial freedoms to ensure we can raise extra money to undertake